Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: The OCS as a combination of two inseparable coherent alternative subprocesses

-The peculiarity of this task is that, for a non-resonant tunneling through the semitransparent potential barrier, there is no solution to the stationary Schr\"odinger equation, which would be everywhere continuous together with its first derivative and have simultaneously one incoming and one outgoing waves.
-This means that the classes of wave functions to describe the OCS and its {\it sub}processes must differ from each other.
+Next requirement is dictated by the very nature of the SWFs: \begin{itemize} \item[(b)] each SWF must have only one incoming wave and only one outgoing wave; the outgoing wave of $\psi_{tr}(x,k)$ is $a_{out} e^{ik (x-d)}$ and that of $\psi_{ref}(x,k)$ is $b_{out} e^{ik(2a-x)}$ (see (\ref{1})). \end{itemize} As is known, for any semitransparent potential barrier $V_0$ there is no solution to the stationary Schr\"{o}dinger equation, which would be everywhere continuous together with its first spatial derivative and simultaneously possess one incoming wave and one outgoing wave.
+Thus, we must weaken standard requirements imposed on the continuity of SWFs in order to ensure, on the one hand, the existence of a nontrivial resolution of the decomposition problem and, on the other hand, to provide a causal relationship between the incoming and outgoing waves in each SWF.

-But this was to be expected.
-Indeed, if the subprocess wave functions could obey the continuity requirements inherent to the dynamics of usual quantum processes, the transmission and reflection could occur separately from each other.
-But this is impossible for a non-resonant tunneling.
-Thus, weakening the continuity requirements at the joining point is necessary for the subprocess wave functions.
-Of importance is that they must ensure the causal relationship between the ensembles described by the outgoing and incoming waves.
-We postulate that this takes place when the subprocess wave functions as well as the corresponding probability flow densities are continuous at the joining point.
+Namely, we believe that an incoming wave and outgoing wave of each stationary SWF represent two different solutions to the Schr\"{o}dinger equation (for the same potential function $V(x)$), that are linked to each other at some spatial point $x_c(k)$, according to the following requirement: \begin{itemize} \item[(c)] at the point $x_c(k)$ each SWF must be continuous together with the corresponding probability current density. \end{itemize}

+In line with the (b) and (c) requirements, the SWF $\psi_{ref}(x,k)$ must be zero in the region $x>x_c(k)$ because its incoming and outgoing waves move to the left of the point $x_c(k)$.
+Thus, $\psi_{ref}(x,k)$ is a currentless wave function and the point $x_c(k)$, that plays in this model the role of the extreme right turning point for reflected particles, coincides with some zero of this function.
+This zero must be causally connected to the potential barrier and, thus, must be nearest to the barrier, among all zeroth of $\psi_{ref}(x,k)$.
+It should obey the following requirement: \begin{itemize} \item[(d)] for any value of $k$ the point $x_c(k)$ must coincide with such a zero of the currentless wave function $\psi_{ref}(x,k)$, at which the quantity $|dx_c(k)/dk|$ takes the least value on the set of zeros of this function. \end{itemize} The difference between the $k$ dependence of the sought-for zero and others is most noticeable in the limiting case $k\to\ 0$.

-As was shown in \cite{Ch1,Ch3,Ch4}, for symmetrical barriers this point coincides for any value of $k$ with the midpoint of the barrier region, and the wave functions for reflection and transmission to obey these continuity requirements read as follows.
+As was shown in \cite{Ch1,Ch3,Ch4}, for symmetric barriers this point coincides for any value of $k$ with the midpoint of the barrier region: $x_c=(a+b)/2$; that is, $dx_c(k)/dk=0$ for such barriers.
+The SWFs for reflection and transmission, that obey the above requirements, read as follows.
 For $x\leq a$

 for $a\le x\le x_c$

 for $x\ge x_c$